sfigg/commercialization-public/manufacture/iot/iot-core-image-wizard.md

 - Only supports creating a new workspace.
 Cannot open/edit a workspace.
 Use the [Powershell Commands](iot-core-adk-addons-command-line-options.md) to open/edit a workspace.
 - Just debug configurations of image builds.
 If you need to build retail images, use the [Powershell Commands](iot-core-adk-addons-command-line-options.md).
+- Errors with creating a recovery image.
+Make sure the OS version matches or is newer than the kits' version.
+Also, all the kits need to be the same version.

 ## Related topics